 Paper II (250 Marks)

-- A complete knowledge of Alimentary tract a) Oesophagus b) Stomach c) Intestines d) Anus e) Developmental is required.
+- Complete knowledge of Alimentary tract a) Oesophagus b) Stomach c) Intestines d) Anus e) Developmental is required.

-- Apart from this, one must be well aware with the concepts of Liver, Bile, Pancreas, Spleen, Peritoneum, Abdominal wall and abdominal injuries.
+- Apart from this, one must be well aware of the concepts of Liver, Bile, Pancreas, Spleen, Peritoneum, Abdominal wall and abdominal injuries.